quintel/documentation/docs/main/electricity-conversion.md

 Electricity can be used to produce hydrogen through the electrolysis of water.
 The sustainability of hydrogen from power-to-gas therefore depends on the carbon intensity of the electricity used to produce.
 In the ETM, the hydrogen produced by power-to-gas will be supplied to the central hydrogen network.

-You can determine the installed capacity of power-to-gas plants and their willingness to pay in the [Conversion to hydrogen](https://energytransitionmodel.com/scenario/flexibility/flexibility_conversion/conversion-to-hydrogen) section.
+You can determine the installed capacity of onshore power-to-gas plants and their willingness to pay in the [Conversion to hydrogen](https://energytransitionmodel.com/scenario/flexibility/flexibility_conversion/conversion-to-hydrogen) section.
+Additionally, it is possible to set installed capacity for an offshore electrolyser as part of a hybrid offshore wind hub.
+Capacity can be installed in the [Flexibility](https://energytransitionmodel.com/scenario/flexibility/flexibility_net_load/hybrid-offshore-wind-components) section.
+See [Hybrid offshore wind](hybrid-offshore-wind) for more information.

 :::info Hydrogen
 See [Hydrogen](hydrogen.md) for more information about the central hydrogen network; what other types of supply are available, where to set hydrogen demand and how the central hydrogen network is balanced.